A bike helmet is the #1 bike accessory you should buy. This article teaches you how to choose a bike helmet based on your riding style and needs.

 - Standard MTB helmets are suitable for most mountain bikers except for those who prefer highly technical and dangerous terrain.

-- Full-face MTB helmets are perfect for technical terrain because they also provide protection to your chin and nape.
+- Full-face MTB helmets are perfect for technical terrain because they also protect your chin and nape.

 - Dirt jump and BMX helmets look like skateboard helmets.
 Go for them if you plan to do one of these disciplines.